hanxiaomax/Learncpp_CN/docs/12-7-introduction-to-lambdas-anonymous-functions.md

 Furthermore, because they are actually templates, functions with `auto` parameters cannot be separated into a header and source file.

-Rule
+!!! note "法则"

 	Use `auto` when initializing variables with lambdas, and `std::function` if you can’t initialize the variable with the lambda.

 Generic lambdas